-- a) the information included in the Administrators' report for the financial year for which the financial statements have been prepared is consistent, in all material respects, with these financial statements; - b) the Administrators' report has been prepared, in all material respects, in accordance with the provisions of the National Bank of Romania Order no. 27/2010, articles 12-14.
+- a) The information included in the Administrators' report for the financial year for which the financial statements have been prepared are consistent, in all material respects, with these financial statements. - b) The Administrators' report has been prepared, in all material respects, in accordance with the provisions of National Bank of Romania Order no. 27/2010, articles 12-13.

-Based on our knowledge and understanding concerning the Bank and its environment gained during the audit on the financial statements prepared as at December 31, 2022, we are required to report if we have identified a material misstatement of the Administrators' report.
+Moreover, based on our knowledge and understanding concerning the Bank and its environment gained during the audit on the financial statements prepared as at 31 December 2023, we are required to report if we have identified a material misstatement of this Administrators' report.
 We have nothing to report in this regard.